Harshal-SL/Donatio/README.md

 # Donato

-Donato - An Integrated Platform that Connects donar with the donation center
+Donato - An Integrated Platform that Connects donar with the donation center.

 ## Project Summary